 - Is everything in the property included, or will the landlord be removing any items?

 - Know what is included in the rent, and what may be chargeable on top.

-- Don’t be afraid to check what the ingoing fees will be – a good agent will set these out fully for you.
+- Don’t be afraid to check what the ingoing holding deposit will be and if there may be any other fees – a good agent will set these out fully for you.

 - If the property requires any repairs, receive written assurances that these will be undertaken before you complete the tenancy.